 Radiography assistants and imaging support workers

-Radiography assistants and imaging support workers help radiographers diagnose and treat patients.
+Radiography assistants and imaging support workers are crucial cogs in the diagnosis and treatment of NHS patients.

-- make sure the working environment is clean and hygienic
+- making sure the working environment is clean and hygienic

-- prepare patients for treatment, including lifting patients
+- preparing patients for treatment, including lifting patients

 Who will I work with?